carlosmunoz/zanata-wiki/JAAS-Authentication.md

 ## Pure JAAS

-Make sure zanata.properties has the authentication property `zanata.security.auth.policy.JAAS=zanata` (Note the value of the property matches the application policy name below).
+Make sure zanata.properties has the authentication property `zanata.security.auth.policy.jaas=zanata` (Note the value of the property matches the application policy name below).

 eg DatabaseServerLoginModule (you'll need to deploy a datasource too)